c240660/Build_n_Qualify/README.md

 # SAP build and qualify
 # Build and Qualify code  for SAP-App/Netweaver and SAPHANA

-# This is the updated code for SAP_B&Q for SAP App and SAPHANA Solutions servers
+# This is the updated code for SAP_B&Q for SAP App and SAPHANA Solutions servers for RHEL9

 Please Note - Make sure, you have "ignore-messages.conf" and "mail" fileis under the "CWD/files"